situsnow/opusminer/README.md

 Python package for opusminer itemset mining software.

 Please install boost, boost-python(for python 2) or boost-python3(for python 3) and llvm prior to run this program/package.<br />
-(e.g. on Mac, please use python 2 as your default python version and use below command to install:<br />
 brew install boost<br />
 brew install boost-python<br />
 brew install boost-python3<br />